 28-22-05 - $3,750 worth of any personal property if unmarried with no dependents.

-28-22-02 - Wearing apparel to $5,000; clothing; fuel and food to last 1 year; bible or other religious texts; books and schoolbooks; family pictures; church pew; burial plots; crops or grain raised on the debtor's land, limited to 160 acres; insurance proceeds for exempt property.
+28-22-02 - Wearing apparel to $5,000; fuel and food to last one year; bible or other religious texts; books and schoolbooks; family pictures; church pew; burial plots; crops or grain raised on the debtor's land, limited to 160 acres; insurance proceeds for exempt property.

 28-22-03.1 - Disabled veterans' benefits (does not include military retirement pay); annuities, pensions, IRAs, Keoghs, simplified employee plans up to $100,000 each.
 Together with the insurance exemption under this section total may not exceed $200,000.
 No limit however if needed for support.